kylekufuor/S3APIconnection/README.md

 **Summary:** Run Inference Job

 **Description:** Runs an inference job using a specified trained model and input file.
+Returns the Python script and output CSV as base64 encoded strings.

 **Security:** Requires `X-API-KEY` header.